 \subsection{Details of baseline models}

-We compare our model with following representative superior models.
+We compare our model with following previous models.
 (1) \textbf{ONEIE}~\cite{lin-etal-2020-joint}: a joint model extracting entity, relation and event simultaneously.
 Different from QA-based model, they rely on extracted entities as candidate arguments.
 (2) \textbf{BART-Gen}~\cite{li-etal-2021-document}: a conditional generation model generating (rather than recognizing the spans) arguments sequentially via a sequence-to-sequence model and prompt.
 (3) \textbf{EEQA}~\cite{du-cardie-2020-event}: the first Question Answering (QA) based model designed for sentence-level EAE task.
 (4) \textbf{FEAE}~\cite{wei-etal-2021-trigger}: a QA-based method extended to document-level EAE by considering argument interactions via knowledge distillation.
 (5) \textbf{DocMRC}~\cite{liu-etal-2021-machine}: another QA-based method with implicit knowledge transfer and explicit data augmentation.
 The implementation details of all baselines are as follow: \begin{enumerate} \item \textbf{FEAE} \cite{wei-etal-2021-trigger}: We report the results from the original paper. \item \textbf{DocMRC} \cite{liu-etal-2021-machine}: We report the results from original paper. \item \textbf{BART-Gen} \cite{li-etal-2021-document}: For BART-large model, We report the results from origin paper.
 For BART-base model, we use their code\footnote{ https://github.com/raspberryice/gen-arg} to test its performance on all datasets. \item \textbf{EEQA} \cite{du-cardie-2020-event}: We report the results of ACE05 dataset from the origin papers.
 We use their code\footnote{https://github.com/xinyadu/eeqa} to test its performance on RAMS and WIKIEVENT dataset.
 In order to generate the question template of these two datasets automatically, we follow the second template setting in \textbf{EEQA}.
-The question temlpate is \textit{What is the \underline{ROLE} in \underline{TRIGGER WORD}?}. \item \textbf{EEQA-BART}: For fair comparison with our model, we substitute the pre-trained model of EEQA from BERT to BART and call it as EEQA-BART.
-We re-train the model on ACE05, RAMS and WIKIEVENT dataset. \item \textbf{ONEIE} \cite{lin-etal-2020-joint}: We use their code\footnote{http://blender.cs.illinois.edu/software/oneie/} and re-train the model to get the performance of the model on event argument extraction task (with golden triggers).
-We don't report its performance on RAMS and WIKIEVENTS because OneIE achieves abnormally low performance on them.
-Since OneIE is a joint model extracting entity, relation and event, and there is no entity and relation annotation in RAMS and relation annotation in WIKIEVENTS dataset, comparing OneIE with other models is unfair to some extent. \end{enumerate} For all the re-trained models mentioned above, we keep all other hyper-parameters the same with default settings in their original papers and search the learning rate in [1e-5, 2e-5, 3e-5, 5e-5].
-We report test set performance for the model that performs the best on the development set.
+The question temlpate is \textit{What is the \underline{ROLE} in \underline{TRIGGER WORD}?}. \item \textbf{EEQA-BART}: For a fair comparison with our model, we substitute the pre-trained model of EEQA from BERT to BART and call it EEQA-BART.
+We re-train the model on ACE05, RAMS and WIKIEVENTS datasets. \item \textbf{ONEIE} \cite{lin-etal-2020-joint}: We use their code\footnote{http://blender.cs.illinois.edu/software/oneie/} and re-train the model on ACE05.
+We don't report its performance on RAMS and WIKIEVENTS because OneIE is a joint model extracting entity, relation and event.
+However, there is no entity annotation in RAMS and no relation annotation in both RAMS and WIKIEVENTS.
+Simply dropping the modules related to entity and relation in OneIE achieves abnormally low performance on RAMS and WIKIEVENTS dataset.
+Therefore it is somewhat unfair comparing OneIE with our model and other baselines in these two datasets.